Mahmoud-nfz/SheSolves2022/Problem_09/statement.md

 Given the position and speed of both Conan and Kaitou Kid on the roof, can you tell if conan can catch him before reaching the rope attached to the helicopter.

-The roof is an infinte 2d plan with 2 axes X and Y
+The roof is an infinte 2d plan with 2 axes X and Y.

 **NOTE:** Conan is tired from climbing all the way to the roof so he can't run faster than Kaitou Kid.